wufoo/docs/source/includes/_forms.md

 Page - Indicates which page of the form the field is added to.
 On a single page form (no Page Breaks) all fields will be on Page 1

+<aside class="warning">Fields that are marked as "Admin Only" are not returned via the API.
+"Hidden" and encrypted fields will be shown</aside>

 <h4 id='checkbox'>Checkbox fields will have SubFields property that is an array of all the field options</h4>